 Baritone Brian James Myer has been praised as a stage animal of "both voice and character to make him stand out in the crowd" (Sarasota Observer).
 In the summer of 2020, Mr. Myer was slated to make his Hartford Symphony debut as the bass soloist in Beethoven No.9, a debut with Festival Opera as Moralès/Le Dancaïre in Carmen, and a debut with the Berkshire Opera Festival as Masetto in Don Giovanni (COVID19 – postponed until Summer 2022).
-During the 2020-2021 season, Mr. Myer was scheduled his European debut with Opera North in the world premiere of Iain Bell’s Jack the Ripper (COVID19), makes his Atlanta Opera debut as Figaro in their bi-lingual production of Il barbiere di SIviglia, and returns to Opera San José to debut the role of Riff in West Side Story.
+During the 2020-2021 season, Mr. Myer was scheduled his European debut with Opera North in the world premiere of Iain Bell’s Jack the Ripper (COVID19), joins Atlanta Opera as Figaro in their bi-lingual production of Il barbiere di SIviglia, as Dancairo in Carmen and covering the role of Mr. Peachum in The Threepenny Opera, makes his New York Festival of Song debut in their NYFOS Next series, curates a solo recital with Opera Las Vegas and returns to Opera San José to debut the role of Riff in West Side Story (COVID19).
 In the winter of 2020, Mr. Myer made a company debut at Knoxville Opera, reprising the role of Mercutio in Roméo et Juliette, his Asian debut with the Jakarta Symphony Orchestra, and another company debut with Opera on the James, reprising the role of Figaro in Il barbiere di Siviglia (COVID19).

 In the fall of 2019, Mr. Myer made role debuts as Dr. Falke in Die Fledermaus at Opera San José and Guglielmo in Così fan tutte with Syracuse Opera.
 Earlier in 2019, Mr. Myer debuted with New York City Opera as Young Erich in Ted Rosenthal’s jazz opera, Dear Erich, returned to Opera Orlando to sing Fiorello and Bert (formally known as Berta) in their new production of The Barber of Seville , made his MESS (Mise-en-scène Studios) debut as the baritone soloist in the Brahms Neue Liebeslieder Waltzes, returned to Opera Las Vegas as Leo Stein in Ricky Ian Gordon’s 27 and will rejoined New York City Opera as Carlos in the world premier of Stonewall, written by Iain Bell and Mark Campbell.